skazmi1/Introduction/README.md

 - **SQL/APIs** for querying data and accessing data warehouses
 - **Python/Excel** for generating reports and ad-hoc analysis
 - **PowerBI** for developing interactive and user friendly dashboards
-- **PowerAutomate** for automating entire pipelines to make them self sustaining.
+- **PowerAutomate** for automating entire pipelines to make them self sustaining

 ## 🛠️ Skills
 - **Languages**: